EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

 - index.html
   this page contains the form where users fill in the information about a meal

+- docs
+  [CODE_OF_CONDUCT.md](https://www.contributor-covenant.org/version/1/4/code-of-conduct/): rules you should follow when working with this project
+  LICENSE: the license of this project
+  README.md: information, conventions, files breakdown, data flow, data attribution and sources

 ## Data flow

 - Data entry